privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 _Note: Additional metadata will be sent back to the client for reporting (URL generation and report URL ping) after the top-level auction on the browser.
 The API changes will be published at a later date in a different explainer._

+##### Currency Checking for Component Auctions

+Currency checking after `scoreAd()` happens only inside component auctions.
+If the component seller's `scoreAd()` modifies the bid value, the modified bid's currency will be checked; if not, the passed-through bid from the original buyer's currency will be.
+In either case, the currency will be checked both against the component auction's `sellerCurrency` and top-level auction's `buyerCurrency` as applied to the component auction's seller.
+As in AdWithBid currency checking, both the bid currency and the configured currency in question must be specified for the checking to take place; if one or both are missing that particular currency check does not take place.
+If there is a mismatch, the bid will not take part in the top-level auction.

 #### Open Questions
 The following is an open question for the top level Seller: